3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 ## Time Saving Tip

 > [!TIP]
 > It's worth noting, and a very useful feature, that all the macro configuration parameters (in `mmu_macro_vars.cfg`) can be modified at runtime without restarting Klipper using the standard klipper variable setting command `SET_GCODE_VARIABLE`.
-For example, if you have Blobifier purging macro configured as a post load extension you can disable it with (making sure to pick the correct macro name):
+For example, if you have Blobifier purging macro configured as a post load extension you can disable it with (making sure to pick the correct macro name and get value quoting correct):
 > ```yml
-> SET_GCODE_VARIABLE MACRO=_MMU_SEQUENCE_VARS VARIABLE=user_post_load_extension VALUE=''
+> SET_GCODE_VARIABLE MACRO=_MMU_SEQUENCE_VARS VARIABLE=user_post_load_extension VALUE="''"
 > ```
 >
 > This ability is a real time saver when experimenting.
 Remember that you must manually update `mmu_macro_vars.cfg` to make changes persistent accross klipper restarts.